Frequently asked questions

 5. Are my travel expenses covered?

-Travel expenses to University of Birmingham and accommodation for a night, should you require it, will be provided.
+Travel expenses to University of Birmingham and accommodation, should you require it, will be provided.
+(3 nights accommodation provided for speakers travelling from Brazil)

 6. Is there an award for the best talk?